-Why: Omega-3 acids help in regulating the hormones in the body, increase cervical mucous, promotes ovulation and improves quality of uterus by increasing blood flow to the reproductive organs of the body.
+Why: Omega-3 acids help in regulating the hormones in the body, increase cervical mucous, promotes ovulation and improves the quality of the uterus by increasing blood flow to the reproductive organs of the body.

 Where: Flax seeds, walnuts, salmon, sardines, halibut, shrimp, snapper, scallops, chia seeds.

-Apart from above mentioned nutrients, it is also important to include enough of saturated fats, cholesterol, proteins, carbohydrates and fiber in your fertility diet chart, as this is the time where you need to pay special attention to nourishing your body for you are preparing it for conception.
+Apart from the above-mentioned nutrients, it is also important to include enough saturated fats, cholesterol, proteins, carbohydrates and fibre in your fertility diet chart, as this is the time when you need to pay special attention to nourishing your body for you are preparing it for conception.

 To know more about how to maintain fertility and the fertility diet plan you need to consult our experts.
 Visit Apollo Fertility Hospitals